Why and How I Renamed my

 I haven’t touched or changed any of my repositories that are forks… I’m still undecided whether I want to change those if the upstreams don’t change their default branch.

-How with GitHub Pages
+How do we change branches with GitHub Pages?

 The repository that manages this project had the most difficulty changing branches.
 GitHub Pages has this strange requirement that for GitHub user pages (which my project was, meaning the repository name ends in